csirtgadgets/cg-pdns/README.md

 ```
  queries:
-        created DATETIME NOT NULL,
-        updated DATETIME NOT NULL,
+        insertedat DATETIME NOT NULL,
         id INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT,
         collector VARCHAR(64) NOT NULL,
         tz VARCHAR(3) NOT NULL,
         qname VARCHAR(256) NOT NULL,
         qtype VARCHAR(16) NOT NULL

  answers:
-        created DATETIME NOT NULL,
-        updated DATETIME NOT NULL,
         id INTEGER NOT NULL PRIMARY KEY AUTOINCREMENT,
         query_id INTEGER NOT NULL,
         atype VARCHAR(16) NOT NULL,